Mindfulness and Wellbeing During For Children During Lockdown

 - What you have learned from something that was hard.

-Affirmations are a great technique to help your class build confidence and can help especially in the run up to the KS2 SATs when tensions might be high and some pupils may feel they stressed.
-Affirmations can help pupils feel positive about their efforts.
+Affirmations are a great technique to help your pupils build confidence and can help especially in the run up to any exams, assessments or when tensions might be high and where some children may feel stressed.
+Affirmations can help children feel positive about their efforts.

 Using positive affirmations can help to change the song or sometimes just make the volume of those negative songs lower.

-Yo Kid has a useful list of positive affirmations that you can adapt as necessary or even tailor to the Year 6 SATs tests and the stresses surrounding them.
+Yo Kid has a useful list of positive affirmations that you can adapt as necessary.

 Mandalas are often used in Tibetan Buddhism as a way of enhancing meditation practices.
 However, in recent years, mandalas have been popular as mindful activities whether it is through colouring, crafting or creating these beautiful patterns.